 - Installation of wiring systems and enclosures

-- Understand how to communicate with others within building services engineering.
+- Communicating with others within building services engineering.

-Assessors are sent to workplace to check you are gaining the necessary skills and experience and to look at your work.
+Assessors will come to your workplace to make sure you’re getting the right skills and experience and to check out your work.

 Domestic Installer Course

-They are able to work on anything from and including the consumer unit coming into a property.
-Despite being fully qualified, many electricians often find the most lucrative jobs are in this sector.
+It’s also worth noting that despite being fully qualified, many electricians that often find the most lucrative jobs are in this sector.